 Keeping Your Marketing Strategies Strong

-As you work on opening and marketing the physical store, don’t let your other marketing efforts fall to the wayside.
+As you work on opening and marketing the physical store, don’t let your other promotions — especially ecommerce-specific content marketing efforts — fall to the wayside.
 Whether you need to do work ahead of time and schedule it out or get more employees to work on it, be sure your strategy is consistent.
 Especially at the start, it will be difficult to make a profit off of the retail store, so you need your e-commerce sales to hold strong.

 As you start marketing your brick and mortar store, make sure your marketing strategies benefit both of your storefronts and capitalize on your customer base in anyway you can.
 Most e-commerce sites don’t have the same advantages you do with being able to engage with a local audience, so use that to it’s fullest.
 Find the advantages of both worlds and revolve entire marketing campaigns around them.